edallanpoe/drest_airflow_dbt/README.md

 * **Pre-execution Callbacks**: Pre-execution callbacks are triggered before executing a task and can be used to perform tasks such as configuration setup or environment checks [[ref](https://stackoverflow.com/questions/57515434/why-do-i-get-no-such-table-error-when-installing-apache-airflow-on-mac)].
 These callbacks help ensure that necessary conditions are met before task execution.

 ### Pools
 Is a feature that allows to limit the execution parallelism on specific sets of tasks.
 This then helps to manage the allocation of resources, prioritize taks and prevent over-utilization within the workflows.
+Using is a good control for limiting parallelism and prioritizing tasks. e.g. If there is a source API that only supports 1 request at a time, and there are several tasks that require to impact that API from different DAGs.
+Here enters into play the pools, because it's possible to coordinated such executions in a sequetial manner by setting the amount of available slots to 1 within a pool, meaning that it's only that all tasks within the queue only have 1 active spot to execute oblying them to execute 1 by 1 until the queue has been emptied.

 #### Resource Management:
 Pools are utilized to limit the concurrency of a specific set of tasks within Airflow.
 By defining pools, you can allocate a maximum number of resources or slots for executing tasks concurrently [[ref](https://s.monica.im/search/What-is-a-po-rFKofzw5ytnt4mJg2SMEvH?pro=1)].
 This allocation helps in avoiding resource contention and ensures that tasks are executed efficiently without overwhelming the system.